ModellingWebLab/weblab-fc/cellml/_README.txt

-These cellML files have been downloaded from Alan/Penny/Gary's repository of annotated cellML files as of r72 of that repository.
+These cellML files have been downloaded from Alan Garny/Penny Noble/Gary Mirams's repository of annotated cellML files as of r72 of that repository.

-They are mostly the excitable models that are packaged with COR.
+They are mostly the excitable models that are packaged with COR, with additional models from the CellML Electophysiology models repository as of around January 2011.

 All the *.cellml files directly in this folder are used by the main long-running protocol tests, and results compared with historic data, to